 Crock Pot Review

-This electric cooker is very similar to the Instant Pot DUO.
+This electric cooker is very similar to the Instant Pot Duo or Duo Nova.
 It’s a 6-quart (only size available) stainless steel design that can be used for slow cooking, pressure cooking, browning and sauté, or steaming.

 The control panel is a bit bigger than the one usually found on Instant Pot products, but it’s also more aery, with more space in between the buttons.
 As such, there are only eight pre-set meal settings, but there is one specially designed for dessert (which is missing from the DUO).